 The term save was used by general managers in the 1950s, without specific parameters.
 It simply referred to a pitcher who entered the game with a lead and finished off a win -- regardless of score.
 Writer Jerome Holtzman was the first to give specific criteria to saves in the early 1960s.
 But saves didn't become an official stat until 1969.

-Watch: Brad Boxberger enters with a one-run lead in the ninth inning, receiving a save opportunity.
+Watch: Ken Giles enters with a three-run lead in the ninth inning, receiving a save opportunity.